 It is widely accepted that Facebook monitors us a lot.
 The entire business model of the social network is based on advertising, which makes it necessary for Facebook to collect a large amount of data.

-If you are concerned about privacy, you can turn off your activity outside of Facebook in the “Your Facebook Data Settings” setting.
-This covers information that businesses and organizations share with Facebook about your interactions with them, such as visiting or their websites.
+If you are interested in privacy, you can turn off your Facebook activity in the "Your Facebook data settings" setting.
+This covers information that businesses and organizations share with Facebook about your interactions with them, such as visits to their applications or websites.

 In addition, log in to your Facebook account and view your ad profile.
 You can go through each setting one by one and turn it off.
 In your browser, it is in Settings and then in privacy in Ad Settings or you can go through the privacy check.
 Locking these ads will not stop you from receiving ads on Facebook - they will become less relevant - but it will definitely make your experience less creepy.